Biden predicts Trump will try to postpone the election

 The former vice president equated the administration's lack of enthusiasm for alternative voting options with the 2016 foreign election interference from Russia.
 "I promise you the Russians did interfere in our election and I guarantee you they are doing it again with two other major actors," Biden said, adding, "You can be assured between [Trump] and the Russians there is going to be an attempt to interfere."

-These virtual fundraiser was the former vice president's most celebrity-filled and financially successful event yet.
+This virtual fundraiser was the former vice president's most celebrity-filled and financially successful event yet.
 He was joined by a big-name fundraising ensemble including actors Kristin Chenoweth and Billy Porter, tennis legend Billie Jean King, singer Melissa Etheridge and former Democratic rival Pete Buttigieg.
-The LGBTQ+ event brought together 670 donors raised more than $1.1 million dollars, according to Porter, who served as the Zoom show's energetic emcee.
+The LGBTQ+ event brought together 670 donors raised more than $1.1 million, according to Porter, who served as the Zoom show's energetic emcee.

 CBS News served as the press pool reporter at the fundraiser; the Biden campaign allows coverage of the usually-private donor events.